North-Sea-Transition-Authority/offshore-safety-directive/README.md

 Create a run configuration for the Spring app and start the application.

-The application will be running on `localhost:8080/wios/<endpoint>` e.g. `localhost:8080/wios//work-area`
+The application will be running on `localhost:8080/wios/<endpoint>` e.g. `localhost:8080/wios/work-area`

+If you receive a `publishEpmqMessagesIntegrationTestPublicationToSnapshotsRepository` error when hot reloading then run the `publishing > publishEpmqMessagesIntegrationTestPublicationToMavenLocal` gradle task.

 ## Development setup